New York AG says Trump's company deceived banks and tax authorities - ExBulletin

 Although James’ civil investigation is separate from the criminal investigation, his office has been involved in both, sending multiple attorneys to work side-by-side with prosecutors from the Manhattan District Attorney’s Office.

-James’ office said that under state law, he could seek a wide range of remedies against companies found guilty of commercial fraud, including revocation of a license to do business in the State, removal of an officer or director from the board of directors, and restitution and disgorgement of ill-gotten gains.
+James’ office said under state law he could seek “a wide range of remedies” against companies found guilty of commercial fraud, “including revocation of a license to conduct business. in the state, the removal of an officer or director from the board of directors, and the restitution and disgorgement of ill-gotten gains.”

 –Listed his Seven Springs estate in upstate New York as worth $291 million, based on the dubious assumption that he could rake in $161 million by building nine luxury homes.

-– Added a brand premium of 15% to 30% to the value of some properties because they bore Trump’s name, despite financial statements explicitly stating they did not incorporate brand value.
+– Added a “brand bonus” of 15% to 30% to the value of some properties because they bore Trump’s name, despite financial statements explicitly stating they did not incorporate brand value .

 — Inflated the value of a suburban New York golf club by millions of dollars by counting membership fees that weren’t sold or never paid.